 The name of the appellant and the grounds of appeal will be made available to the proponent and relevant agencies during the investigation of appeals.
 In exceptional circumstances, an appellant may by letter request the Appeals Convenor to withhold their name during the investigation process.
 Such a request should clearly explain why the request is made, and this will be considered by the Appeals Convenor.

 Once the appeal is determined by the Minister, the details of the appeal will be published in accordance with the Environmental Protection Regulations 1987.
 This will include the names of all appellants.

 Can an appeal be lodged against the Minister's decision on an appeal?

 The Minister's decisions on appeals is final and there is no further right of appeal.
-Accordingly, when the Department of Environment Regulation amends a clearing permit following a decision of the Minister on an appeal, there is no further right of appeal arising from that amendment.
+Accordingly, when the Department of Water and Environmental Regulation amends a clearing permit following a decision of the Minister on an appeal, there is no further right of appeal arising from that amendment.

 Can an appeal be withdrawn?